Dealing With High Food Costs at Your Restaurant

 Not Mixing Low and High-Cost Ingredients on the Menu

 In order to keep your menu profitable, you must maintain a balance of traditionally low-cost foods such as pasta or potatoes with higher food cost items like seafood or prime cuts of beef.
-Remember, your food cost should be around 30-35%.
+Remember, your food cost should be around 30-35 percent.
 This means that if you pay $1.00 for something, you need to charge a minimum of $3.34.
 It may seem like you are charging a lot more than necessary, but keep in mind that you aren't just paying for the food itself.
 You are paying someone to prepare the food, serve the food, and clean up after the food.

 Everything in your restaurant, from payroll to the electric bill needs to be covered by the food you serve.